Kyber: Usage

 The developers have released a reference implementation into the public domain (or under CC0), which is written in C. The program library liboqs of the Open Quantum Safe (OQS) project contains an implementation based on that.
-OQS also maintains a quantum-safe development branch of OpenSSL, has integrated it into BoringSSL, and its code has also been integrated into WolfSSL.
+OQS also maintains a quantum-safe Provider module for OpenSSL 3.x, and has integrated its code into BoringSSL.
+The wolfSSL library additionally maintains its own implementation of ML-KEM.
 There are a handful of implementations using various other programming languages from third-party developers, including JavaScript and Java.
 Various (free) optimized hardware implementations exist, including one that is resistant to side-channel attacks.
 The German Federal Office for Information Security is aiming for implementation in Thunderbird, and in this context also an implementation in the Botan program library and corresponding adjustments to the OpenPGP standard.

+Amazon Web Services (AWS) integrated Kyber into their Key Management Service (KMS) in 2020 as a hybrid post-quantum key exchange option for TLS connections.
+In 2023, the encrypted messaging service Signal implemented PQXDH, a Kyber-based post-quantum encryption algorithm, to their Signal Protocol.